elementary-Inc/blog/_posts/2023/2023-09-04-os-7-1-available-now.md

 Calendar and Mail have been updated to use the File Chooser Portal for things like selecting attachments or importing and exporting calendar files.

-And thanks to the hard work of [Marco](https://github.com/marbetschar) and [Gustavo](https://github.com/Marukesu) our Portals—things like the app chooser and access dialogs—have now been ported to GTK 4!
+Our Portals—things like the app chooser and access dialogs—have now been ported to GTK 4!

 A new version of Security &amp; Privacy settings has been released that now supports the Location portal.
 This is a more secure method for apps to request access to location services and is the latest FreeDesktop.org standard for doing so.
 If you've had trouble with sideloaded apps accessing location services before, this change will most likely fix that issue.
 You can adjust location settings in System Settings → Security &amp; Privacy → Location Services.
 If the main switch here is turned off, apps will not be allowed to even ask for permission, so make sure it's turned on if you are using apps that make use of location data.

+Housekeeping is a feature designed to free up storage and protect your privacy by automatically deleting old files.
+You can now choose to automatically clean up the Trash, Downloads, Screenshots, and temporary operating system files on a schedule of your choosing.

 # Accessibility &amp; Inclusion